jschaf/mccc/battle/hammelburg.md

   the Beach to Bavaria}, 2\textsuperscript{nd} ed.
 (Munich, Germany:
   Herder Druck, 1946), 33;}

-Abrams used his \TODO{what companies used} companies to clear a route through the town of Schweinheim for Task Force Baum.
+Abrams used his two companies clear a route through the town of Schweinheim for Task Force Baum.
 The artillery barrage began at 2030.
-The men suffered greatly, naming the town "bazooka city".
 Impatient by the delay wrought by fierce German resistance, at 2330, Baum told his men "we'll leave when I return from the front."
 After a brief scouting mission, Task Force Baum rolled through Schweinheim, finally beginning their mission at 0000 on 27 March.[@BaronBG2009RaidUntold, 54]

 The Oberkommando der Wehrmacht (OKW), German High Command, was